kitarek/elasthttpd/README.md

 ## Why not just normal HttpServer ?

-The core is so flexible that there is a still possibility to add plugin engine that for some URLs/methods and hosts (like `Host`) could offer web file-related server by activating supplied plugin.
+The core is so flexible that there is a still possibility to add plugin engine that for some URLs/methods and virtual hosts (like `Host`) could offer web file-related server by activating supplied plugin.